 5. Take Care with Fires

 No fire should ever be left unattended in the home.
 It only takes a small breeze for a piece of debris to fly and start a potential catastrophe.
 Pay particular attention to electric fires which can generate sufficient heat to start a fire through contact as well as open fires which can spit out igniting sparks.
-Ensure all fires and chimneys are serviced regularly and check for leaks and cracks which could cause potential harm and use a fire guard wherever possible.
+Ensure all fires and chimneys are serviced regularly and check for leaks and cracks which could causes potential harm and use a fire guard wherever possible.

 6. Don’t Let the Holiday Season Make You Sloppy

 Just because it is a season to celebrate doesn’t mean you should take your eye off of the ball.
-If you are using any candles or oil lamps within your home ensure they are protected at all times and never left unguarded.
+If you are using any candles or oil lamps within your home ensure they are protection at all times and never left unguarded.
 Teach young children not to play with matches and that dangerous items should not be touched.
 Turn off all fairy lights when leaving the room and blow out all candles.
 Decorations are incredibly flammable and it only takes a few moments for the worst to happen.
-By keeping your wits about you and using your common sense, it is possible to avoid the potential devastating consequences of a house fire and keep your home safe and sound.
+By keeping your wits about you and using your common sense, it is possible to avoid the potential devastating consequences of a house fire and keep your home safety and sound.